MMR growing, Maha govt taking all efforts to provide amenities, infra, says CM | Law-Order

 ''MMR is growing and the state government is making all efforts to provide amenities to people and augment infrastructure,'' Shinde said.

-He said his government had insured 15 lakh Warkaris, who will converge at Pandharpur on Ashadhi Ekadashi on June, for Rs 1 lakh each and had also ensured common citizens can pray at the renowned temple even as officials prayers offered by the CM are underway that day.
+He said his government had insured 15 lakh Warkaris, who will converge at Pandharpur on Ashadhi Ekadashi on June 29 rpt 29, for Rs 1 lakh each and had also ensured common citizens can pray at the renowned temple even as officials prayers offered by the CM are underway that day.

-He lashed out at the Shiv Sena (UBT) for holding a protest on July against alleged corruption in the BMC.
+He lashed out at the Shiv Sena (UBT) for holding a protest on July 1 rpt 1 against alleged corruption in the BMC.

 ''They must remember they were in power for 2.5 years and amid the pandemic.
 There are allegations that body bags for COVID victims costing Rs 600 was purchased at Rs 6,000.
 An inquiry will bring out the truth,'' Shinde said.